Two ways to get rid of OCD patterns today

 OCD thoughts are just thoughts

-Thousands of thoughts go through our mind, good bad and ugly.
+Thousands of thoughts go through our minds: good, bad, and ugly.
 It is only for a few of them that we have the time for our brain to go, “That’s weird.”
 This tagging pulls them out of the thousands of random thoughts right into our consciousness.
 It is totally understandable why horrible images would grab our attention.
 That is not weird.
 Of course, you’d be weird if they didn’t grab your attention.
 Stop judging them.
-Judgement just attaches you further!
+Judgment attaches you further!

 Don’t take them seriously.
-Think they are silly weird and then distract yourself.
-When they come back, ever-so-briefly think, “Yep, still silly weird,” and distract yourself again.
+Think they are silly, weird, and then distract yourself.
+When they return, ever-so-briefly think, “Yep, still silly weird,” and distract yourself again.
 As long as you need to.
 Soon, they won’t come back.

 Hope this helps!